danmackinlay/pattern_machine/README.md

 ------

 * rename "feature" functions as used in python and SC implementation to "basis" functions to reduce confusion with, e.g. bar position
+* make the feature mapping a little less ad-hoc "F1,F2,F4" what is this shit?
 * fix bar position features - currently totally broken.

   * weight features to de-favour annoying ones such as bar position